Skill Path: Unveiling Language Skills from Circuit Graphs: Method

+In each layer of the language model, the input of \text{MLP} includes the input $X$ of this layer and the output $\text{attn}(X)$ of attention, that is, the activation of the \text{MLP} is represented as $\text{mlp}(\text{attn}(X)+X)$.
+However, due to the presence of nonlinear activations in \text{MLP}, its activation cannot be directly decomposed into $\text{mlp}(\text{attn}(X))$ and $\text{mlp}(X)$, which hinders the ablation of path-level structures.
+For example, if a path contains a sub-path ``attention $\rightarrow$ \text{MLP}'', its ablation could affect the activations of another path with this \text{MLP}.
+Therefore, we introduce a \textbf{Compensation Component} $Cps$, which is capable of representing the input to the \text{MLP} in the form of a linear combination, for example: $\text{mlp}(\text{attn}(X)+X)=\text{mlp}(\text{attn}(X))+\text{mlp}(X)+Cps(X)$.
+In practice, when $\text{attn}(X)$ is decomposed into the sum of each head, there is an additional compensation component (see Table~\ref{tabcircuitindex} and Appendix~\ref{suppdcc} for more details).

-Building on the foundation of the Transformer Circuit~\citep{elhage2021mathematical}, we propose a complete decomposition of the transformer model including the MLP layers.
+Building on the foundation of the Transformer Circuit~\citep{elhage2021mathematical}, we propose a complete decomposition of the transformer model including the \text{MLP} layers with omission of compensation components.
 Using tensor products ($\otimes$), we can represent any layer of the transformer model: